 At the provincial level, resignation is the main cause of staff loss.
-The same is true at this college.
+Letaba experienced no resignations in the period and lost only one staff member due to death.

 Academic staff development, 2009

 Academic staff development is important not only for enhancing lecturers' knowledge and understanding of their areas of expertise but for its impact on student academic performance.
 Where new curricula (for example, the NC(V)) are introduced, it is imperative that lecturers learn not only what to teach but how to teach the new programme.